top of page

 Description written in 1985 by Lila Moore

-The fifth section of the performance concluded the poet's search with the observation that his desire for the mysterious woman marked his downfall as a man but established his glory as an artist.
-It was concluded that his desired subject was serving as a muse and as the fuel for his creative drive.
-In this section, a view of the lit city of Florence at night was projected from a slide.
-Grotesquely masked, the protagonist was seen reflected in the city’s view as she danced while supporting one leg on a table.
-On the table were two lit candles, a glass of wine, and white sheets of paper.
-The protagonist repeatedly bent her back and arms forward towards her lifted and bent leg, then rose with a curved back and arms as she stretched her back and arms backward.
-The grotesque mask and the bizarre dance, consisting of repeated movements, denoted the motivation to maintain and continue the poet's inner and fantastic search.
+The fifth section concluded the poet's search with the realization that his desire for the mysterious woman marked his downfall as a man but solidified his glory as an artist.
+His desired subject served as both muse and the driving force behind his creative energy.
+A slide projected a view of the city of Florence at night.
+Grotesquely masked, the protagonist danced while balancing one leg on a table, where two lit candles, a glass of wine, and white sheets of paper were placed.
+She bent her back and arms toward her raised, bent leg, then rose with a curved back and arms, stretching backward.
+The grotesque mask and repetitive dance movements expressed the poet's persistent and fantastical inner search.

 Lights in the Darkness by Lila Moore